 Years ago, investing was reserved for the privileged few who could afford to invest thousands.
-Luckily, things have changed and today, most people can enter the investment world, regardless of how much they earn.
+Luckily, things have changed since then – meaning that, today, people are able to enter the investment world regardless of how much they earn.

 How much money should you have to invest?

 When it comes to investing, there’s no right or wrong amount to get started, and typically the decision will depend on your financial situation and personal circumstances.

 With it being normal for financial markets (and the value of your investments) to go up and down over time, investing for the long-term could potentially give you more time to ride out any dips you may experience along the way.
 So, you might want to consider if you're going to want to access the money you invest in the near future when deciding how much to put in.

 And if you can’t afford to invest large lump sums, that’s fine.
 You don’t need a fortune to dip your toe in the investment world.
 Thanks to modern digital investment services, like Wealthify, it is possible to embark on your investment journey by putting in small amounts.
 In fact, with our Stocks and Shares ISA, General Investment Account, or Junior ISA (if you want to invest for your little one), you can start with as little as £1.

 However, if you want to start a personal pension to save for your retirement, you will need to put in a minimum of £50 instead, either as a lump sum or monthly Direct Debit.

 A personal pension (also called a 'Self-Invested Personal Pension' or 'SIPP') is a pension that you set up yourself and personally contribute to.
 This gives you more flexibility over how you invest for your future as you can pay into your pot as and when it suits you.
 A personal pension can also be used to supplement an existing workplace pension as you can have both at the same time.